 I see many fashion-related parent blogger posts.
-Things like ‘my baby’s outfit of the day’ or ‘what I wore to BritMums’ share the clothing choices and style of mums all across the globe.
+Things like ‘my baby’s outfit of the day’ or ‘what I wore to BritMums’ share the clothing choices, style and dress sense of mums all across the globe.

 I don’t recall ever seeing much from dads on the same topic though.
 Yes, there’s the odd Instagram baby outfit photo or a blog product review of a t-shirt, but fashion-related content must just not appeal to the daddy-folk out there as much as mums.

 I therefore wanted to try and address this with my own dress-related post, not that I make a habit of wearing dresses.
 Call me creatively inspired by London Fashion Week, or struggling to come up with new blog content, I thought I’d share my own unique style with you – a look that I like to call ‘the stay-at-home dad staying in the home ensemble’.

 Now, I’m not suggesting that all stay-at-home dads dress like this.
 I know that some actually give a crap about looking presentable, which is a category I sadly don’t fall into.
 Instead, for me, it is all about comfort, ease and practicality.

 When your days mainly consist of stopping your one-year old from killing herself around the house and the only person you speak to is the Postman, I kind of think there’s better ways of spending my time than making myself look as pretty as possible.
 After all, I’m beautiful on the inside, right?